nasa-jpl/Pulse/README.md

 4. Wire W4 (ground), attaches to pin 1 of the IR sensor

-5. The 1 K Ohm standard resistor attaches to the middle or base pin of the transistor
+5. The 1 K Ohm standard resistor attaches to the middle or base pin of the transistor.
+Use heat shrink to cover the connection

 6. The 1 K Ohm standard resistor attaches to pin 3 of the IR sensor.
 This picture shows the assembly so far